Summary IconQuick Takeaway

 Conclusion

-The article discussed 2 methods of connecting Elasticsearch to PostgreSQL.
-The first method is to load data from Elasticsearch to PostgreSQL using Python Libraries.
+The article discussed the methods of connecting Elasticsearch to PostgreSQL.
+The manual method is to load data from Elasticsearch to PostgreSQL using Python Libraries.
 But often, in reality, NoSQL data does not have a consistent structure.
-The data is usually semi-structured and data needs to be transformed.
+The data is usually semi-structured, and data needs to be transformed.
 There are several other complexities involved all of which require heavy engineering bandwidth to deal with.

 Nikhil Annadanam